yigitsezer/Gallery-Interface/README.md

 The UI is used to insert and view data from the gallery database such as creating a car sale, adding employees, getting all the cars from the database fitting specific descriptions (using filters).

-This interface is specifically created for the MySQL Database we have created and it's CREATE statements are included in the written report.  ~~For now it can be used by the login credentals I have left in the code but I will surely remove them, check Extras for more information about that. ~~
+This interface is specifically created for the MySQL Database we have created and it's CREATE statements are included in the written report.  <strike>For now it can be used by the login credentals I have left in the code but I will surely remove them, check Extras for more information about that.</strike>

 ## Refresh tables